sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

         def do_event(self, system, site, other_site):
             system.sites[site].covered = 1

-In this case, up on adsorption the site is covered with the species A, represented by the number 1 within the code.
+In this case, upon adsorption the site is covered with the species A, represented by the number 1 within the code.

 To take care of the correct time evolution in :program:`MonteCoffee` we introduce an additional block which returns if either neighboring sites are involved or not.
 Here no neighboring sites are involved, thus we :code:`return False`.